MadManMcIvor/AleTrail/journals/Julie.md

+## 10/27/22
+This morning we worked on getting the frontend authentication to work on the deployed site.
+We're working on readme file.

 ## 10/26/22
 Today we continued to get our application deployed on heroku.
 We ran into authentication issue.
 I made change to the signup/login so that it converts the email to lowercase.
 I had to correct my unit test and I worked on updating readme.